Nokia Networks: History

 The company was created as the result of a joint venture between Siemens Communications (minus its Enterprise business unit) and Nokia's Network Business.
 The formation of the company was publicly announced on 19 June 2006.
-Nokia Siemens Networks was officially launched at the 3GSM World Congress in Barcelona in February 2007.
-Nokia Siemens Networks then began full operations on 1 April 2007 and has its headquarters in Espoo, Greater Helsinki, Finland.
+Nokia Siemens Networks (NSN) was officially launched at the 3GSM World Congress in Barcelona in February 2007; and full operations of the company commenced on 1 April 2007.
+From the onset, NSN had its headquarters in Espoo, Greater Helsinki, Finland.

-In January 2008 Nokia Siemens Networks acquired Israeli company Atrica, a company that builds carrier-class Ethernet transport systems for metro networks.
-The official release did not disclose terms, however they are thought to be in the region of $100 million.
-In February 2008 Nokia Siemens Networks acquired Apertio, a Bristol, UK-based mobile network customer management tools provider, for €140 million.
-With this acquisition Nokia Siemens Networks gained customers in the subscriber management area including Orange, T-Mobile, O_{2}, Vodafone, and Hutchison 3G.
+In January 2008, NSN acquired the Israeli company Atrica, a manufacturer of carrier-class Ethernet transport systems for metro networks; while the full terms of the deal were not publicly disclosed, the price was estimated to have been in the region of $100 million.
+One month later, the firm also acquired Apertio, a UK-based mobile network customer management tools provider in exchange for €140 million; via this acquisition, NSN gained customers in the subscriber management area, including Orange, T-Mobile, O_{2}, Vodafone, and Hutchison 3G.

-In 2009, according to Siemens, Siemens only retained a non-controlling financial interest in NSN, with the day-to-day operations residing with Nokia.
+During April 2009, Siemens publicly acknowledged that its financial interest in NSN was effectively non-controlling, leaving operational decision-making solely up to Nokia.

-On 19 July 2010, Nokia Siemens Networks announced it would acquire the wireless-network equipment of Motorola.
+On 19 July 2010, NSN announced it would acquire the wireless-network equipment of Motorola.
 The acquisition was completed on 29 April 2011 for $975 million in cash.
-As of the transaction approximately 6,900 employees transferred to Nokia Siemens Networks.
+As result of the transaction, approximately 6,900 employees located across 52 countries transferred to NSN.

-On 23 November 2011, Nokia Siemens Networks announced that it would refocus its business on mobile broadband equipment, the fastest-growing segment of the market.
-This refocus resulted in the restructuring of the company and the planned layoffs of 17,000 employees.
-The plan reduced the company's work force by 23% from its 2011 level of 74,000, and helped the company trim annual operating expenses by $1.35 billion by the end of 2013.
+On 23 November 2011, NSN announced that it would refocus its business on mobile broadband equipment, which had been identified as being the fastest-growing segment of the market.
+In line with this refocus, the company promptly underwent a period of restructuring, during which 17,000 employees were laid off to reduce the company's work force by 23 percent from its 2011 level of 74,000 and achieve a reduction in annual operating expenses by $1.35 billion by the end of 2013.

-On 12 December 2011, ADTRAN, Inc. announced it would acquire Nokia Siemens Networks fixed line Broadband Access business.
-This caused around 400 jobs to move to ADTRAN as part of the deal.
+On 12 December 2011, ADTRAN, Inc. announced it would acquire NSN's fixed line Broadband Access business; this resulted in roughly 400 employees transferring to ADTRAN under the deal.